Susie Diamond: Reception

+Critical response

-When The Fabulous Baker Boys was released in 1989, the idea of Pfeiffer portraying a sex worker immediately garnered strong media attention.
-Pfeiffer's performance of "Makin' Whoopee" was heavily used to promote the film; the attention garnered by this particular sequence rivaled that of most films released that year.
-Pfeiffer continued to generate significant press even after the studio was forced to remove The Fabulous Baker Boys from most theaters to which it had initially been released due to financial concerns.
-In 1990, Empire magazine crowned the actress "The Fabulous Pfeiffer Girl" in homage to her role.
-Ultimately, Pfeiffer's performance garnered unanimous acclaim.
-The New York Times film critic Janet Maslin wrote that "Pfeiffer is [an] unexpected ... choice for this musical bombshell" but ultimately admitted that she "proves to be electrifyingly right" for the role.
-According to Jay Boyar of the Orlando Sentinel, "Pfeiffer does as much for this movie as her Susie does for the Baker boys' act", praising all of her musical performances.
-Referencing one of her character's lines in which Susie negatively compares the song "Feelings" to parsley, Rolling Stone film critic Peter Travers insisted, "Michelle Pfeiffer ... is not parsley.
-Take her out of this movie, and the movie would evaporate."
-Travers credits the actress with resurrecting the film during its final moments, opining, "The bounce goes out of the movie until Pfeiffer returns to wrap things up", concluding, "the Bridges brothers are a winning pair.
-But make no mistake: It's Michelle Pfeiffer who puts the 'fabulous' into Baker Boys."
-Steve Simels of Entertainment Weekly agreed that Pfeiffer "saves Baker Boys from cliché", going on to hail the actress as "a marvel ... so funny and vulnerable that she almost makes her indifferently written bad-girl-with-a-heart-of-gold into something three-dimensional and believable."
-Vanity Fair's Katey Rich concurred: "The film is ostensibly about the Baker (and Bridges) boys, but Pfeiffer stole the show" by "endow[ing] her lounge-singer character with a lot more soul and vulnerability than she needed to."
-Contributing to The Morton Report, Chaz Lipp agreed that "Pfeiffer feels absolutely authentic in the role ... put[ting] just the right spin on her line readings to sidestep cliche at every turn", appreciating the actress for interpreting Susie as more than simply a stock character.
-Despite lamenting that the three main actors "become less interesting" towards the end of the film, TV Guide agreed that although "the Bridges boys give typically solid performances, it's Pfeiffer who deserves the most credit".
-The Independent's David Thomson was particularly impressed with Pfeiffer's singing, opining, "Anyone who can sing like that would be in Las Vegas, not holding together a piano act in the bars and clubs of Seattle".
-The Chicago Reader film critic Jonathan Rosenbaum agreed, calling Pfeiffer "a terrific singer."
+When The Fabulous Baker Boys was released in 1989, the idea of Pfeiffer playing a sex worker generated strong publicity.
+Pfeiffer's performance of "Makin' Whoopee" was used heavily to promote the film, garnering immense interest that rivaled most films released that same year.
+Pfeiffer continued to generate press even after the studio removed The Fabulous Baker Boys from most theaters due to financial concerns.
+In 1990, Empire nicknamed the actress "The Fabulous Pfeiffer Girl" in honor of her role.

+Pfeiffer received unanimous acclaim for her performance.
+The New York Times film critic Janet Maslin said Pfeiffer "proves to be [an] electrifyingly right" but unexpected choice for the role, while Jay Boyar of the Orlando Sentinel said "Pfeiffer does as much for this movie as her Susie does for the Baker boys' act".
+Rolling Stone film critic Peter Travers insisted that the film would simply "evaporate" without Pfeiffer, concluding, "make no mistake: It's Michelle Pfeiffer who puts the 'fabulous' into Baker Boys".
+Steve Simels of Entertainment Weekly agreed that Pfeiffer "saves Baker Boys from cliché", explaining, "she almost makes her indifferently written bad-girl-with-a-heart-of-gold into something three-dimensional and believable".
+Vanity Fair's Katey Rich concurred: "The film is ostensibly about the Baker (and Bridges) boys, but Pfeiffer stole the show" by imbuing her character with soul and vulnerability.
+Contributing to The Morton Report, Chaz Lipp agreed that "Pfeiffer feels absolutely authentic in the role", appreciating the actress for interpreting Susie as more than a stock character.
+Despite complaining than the main cast "become less interesting" towards the end of the film, TV Guide agreed that Pfeiffer "deserves the most credit" for keeping the film entertaining.
+Both The Independent's David Thomson and the Chicago Reader film critic Jonathan Rosenbaum praised Pfeiffer's singing.